intuited/moracle/README.md

 `RULES` is the rules text

 Passing the `-f` command line option will cause full-form text to be output instead of single-line format.
+Newlines in the rules text are retained, and the overall layout is similar to that of an actual card.

     ~/src $ PYTHONPATH=~/src python3 mtgcardtext -f 'ePhaRa, GoD oF thE pOliS' Ephara, God of the Polis: {2}{W}{U}